Hero

 • integrate

-Automatically connect and link country-selected, rolled-out product innovations into a country’s information/case-based management system
+Lay the groundwork to connect and link country-selected, introduced innovations with the country’s health management information system (HMIS).